The Merge, or how Ethereum embraced Proof-of-Stake

 The Merge fused Ethereum’s Beacon Chain and Mainnet into a single blockchain thanks to the difficulty bomb.
 In fact, once the predetermined extreme mining difficulty (called Terminal Total Difficulty) was reached, it was impossible to produce more blocks through Proof-of-Work, thus triggering the switch to Proof-of-Stake.
 This process allowed Ethereum to preserve the ‘history‘ contained in past blocks, by attaching the first PoS block directly to the last PoW block.

-The Merge, however, is only the first stage in Ethereum’s new roadmap.
-Decentralisation and scalability will be the future goals, and sharding, in this regard, is the first mechanism that will be introduced in the next updates.
+The Merge and Shanghai were only the first and second stages of Ethereum’s new roadmap: decentralisation and scalability will be the future objectives, and sharding is the first mechanism to be introduced in future updates.

-The most attentive among us will have noticed that the implementation of sharding was meant to pre-date the Merge in Ethereum’s original roadmap.
-The first form of this sharding solution was however made redundant by the deployment of Rollup Layer 2s, making Ethereum’s switch to PoS the priority.
+Those paying close attention will have noticed that, in the original Ethereum roadmap, the implementation of sharding was to precede The Merge.
+However, the first form of this scalability solution was rendered obsolete by the release of Layer 2 Rollups, making Ethereum’s transition to PoS a priority.

-- The Purge will make the Ethereum network more efficient and accessible by reducing the storage space required for nodes, as it will no longer be necessary to store the entire blockchain ‘history’.
+• The Purge will make the Ethereum network more efficient and accessible, reducing the storage space required by nodes.
+Keeping the entire “chronology” of the blockchain will no longer be necessary.

-- The Splurge will include “all the other fun stuff”, as Vitalik put it.
-“We don’t know what 2023 will ask of us,” but among the proposals are Zero-Knowledge solutions (such as ZK-EVMs) and quantum resistance.
+• The Splurge will contain “all the other fun stuff”.
+As Vitalik put it, “We don’t know what 2023 will bring”, but proposals include Zero-Knowledge solutions (like ZK-EVMs) and quantum resistance solutions.

-As with The Merge, the study and implementation of these changes will take time and effort, but as Vinay Gupta said about Serenity, ‘Reinventing the digital era is not easy, but someone has to do it.
-Right now, that’s us.”
+As with The Merge, studying and implementing these changes will take time and effort, but as Vinay Gupta said when talking about Serenity: “Reinventing the digital age is not easy, but someone has to do it.
+Right now, it’s us”.
 Will Ethereum 2.0 be the blockchain of the next era?
-We will find out block by block.
+We’ll find out block by block.